KashafZahid01/Learning-Artificial-Intelligence-AI-/probability and statistics in AI Part 4.md

 # **Probability:**

-*Probability measures how likely an event is to occur.*
+*Probability measures how likely an event is to occur*